► Full review of hot e-Tron S

 It’s certainly got a broad skillset, from a small amount of confidence-inspiring understeer to flamboyant oversteer if you select Dynamic mode and slacken the stability control system.

-We’re lapping Audi’s Neuburg test facility in damp conditions on winter tyres, and the huge electric performance naturally means instant and nausea-inducing acceleration accompanied by nothing but eerie silence.
+During our time at Audi’s Neuberg test facility, the huge electric performance naturally means instant and nausea-inducing acceleration accompanied by nothing but eerie silence.
 There’s a clear rear bias to the e-Tron S Sportback but pressing on through a fast right-hander, the contribution from the front axle is clear – it pulls the e-Tron through the apex as the rear tyres edge towards their limit, and there’s just a little understeer as that power pulls you out.
 It gives you confidence to lean on the front end and push harder.

-Forty years since Quattro’s debut, the e-Tron S Sportback Prototype impressively demonstrates the benefit of having an electric motor on the front axle and two on the rear.
+Forty years since Quattro’s debut, the e-Tron S demonstrates the benefit of having an electric motor on the front axle and two on the rear.
 It’s not only the simply huge performance and gluey traction, it’s the very fine level of control that can be used to guide the car through corners, even to the point of oversteer.
+It’s obviously not as fun as the old days, throttle blipping your way out of a corner with armfuls of opposite lock, but the e-Tron S proves it’s more than just a more powerful e-Tron.